Taking a listed company private – implications for executive pay and governance

 A listed company which has been taken private should also review and, if necessary, amend its remuneration policies.
 If the transition into private ownership involves a change of business strategy, remuneration policy should be adapted to ensure that it is consistent with the new strategy.
 The new private equity investors will have their own investment strategies and expectations, which need to be understood.
 The company’s strategic KPIs, linked to its executive incentives, whilst supporting the business strategy, will also need to recognise the expectations of the new private investor(s).

 Finally, the company’s governance framework should assist the board to run the company in accordance with a set of principles which are relevant to the business, take account of all stakeholders’ interests and encourage sustainable growth.

-For further information or to discuss any questions you may have, please contact Stuart James.
+For further information about the issues raised in this article or to discuss any questions you may have, please contact Paul Norris.